Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Another simple way to bring birds into your backyard is with native plants, colorful flowers, or a garden filled with trees and plants that help birds thrive.
 Learn how to make your backyard bird-friendly with THESE helpful tips from The Audubon Society.

 Another bird-friendly option is to certify your backyard, patio, or garden as a wildlife habitat with the National Wildlife Federation.
-Have a look at THIS informative guide to get started today!

 Anyone can create a welcoming haven for local wildlife.
 Turning your yard, balcony container garden, schoolyard, work landscape, or roadside greenspace into a Certified Wildlife Habitat® is fun, easy, and can make a lasting difference for wildlife.